Return of NOK 315 million (12%) in 2018

 Ferd Real Estate continually evaluates financial investment opportunities both in Norway and internationally where the underlying asset is some form of real estate.

-The Norwegian mainland economy is expected to grow moderately in 2018, with a small decrease in the overall unemployment rate, although with regional differences.
+The Norwegian mainland economy is expected to achieve good growth in 2019, with a small decrease in the overall unemployment rate, although with some regional differences.